Mobilizing Black Germany

 AwardsA Black Perspectives Best Black History Book of 2020

-•, Honorable Mention, Best Book in Literature/Cultural Studies, DAAD/DSA Book Prize, 2021
+•, Honorable Mention, Best Book in Literature/Cultural Studies, DAAD/GSA Book Prize in Literature and Culture Studies, German Studies Association, 2021